 Carolina Arias Cediel, Executive Director

-In her spare time, Carolina volunteers with the Southern Poverty Law Center and Atlanta Volunteers Lawyers Foundation to provide legal representation to individuals unable to afford an attorney.
-She also serves as a mentor in the Atlanta's John Marshall Mentoring Program and as an Officer in the Immigration Law Society.
+In her spare time, Carolina volunteers with the Southern Poverty Law Center and Atlanta Volunteers Lawyer's Foundation to provide legal representation to individuals unable to afford an attorney.
+She also serves as a mentor in the Atlanta's John Marshall Mentoring Program and as an Treasurer in the Immigration Law Society.

 Corey Martin, Esq.